Ileolami/Aboutme/cltelk2rp000309kzf3g289l9.md

 ---

-Back in my university days ,being an undergraduate in Nigerian public university was no walk in the park.
+Back in my university days , being an undergraduate in Nigerian public university was no walk in the park.
 Especially when I was hit with a load of PDF study materials just days before an exam.
 I offered a course in my third year called "Youth Empowerment."
 Sounds easy, right?
 Well, I thought so too, until things took an unexpected turn.

 Initially, there were supposed to be two lecturers for the course, but only one showed up.
 My coursemates and I thought we had it all figured out from the course content, but then, a week before the exam, another senior lecturer swooped in to teach us the second part of the course.
 Talk about being caught off guard!